-Another option is GRP (glass-reinforced plastic), which we tend to refer to as fibreglass.
+GRP (glass-reinforced plastic), which we tend to refer to as fibreglass, is another option.
 The woodgrain effect is far more realistic than anything PVCu can achieve and the material can be stained to match other joinery.

 Unlike timber and steel, PVCu and GRP are cladding materials.
 These doors all require a subframe which can be either timber or steel.
 They are, therefore, sometimes referred to as composite doors.
 One of the big plus points for composite doors is that the hollow core can be packed with insulation, improving the thermal characteristics of the doors.

 Voysey & Jones four panel Accoya front door with sandblasted laminated glass, prices from £1,195